joaquimnetocel/UnderstandingAsynchronousCodeOperationsWithJavascript/folderMarkdown/fileMicrotasks.md

 };

 const functionHandleResult = function(){
-    console.log("PROMISE DONE."); // THIS MESSAGE SHOWS SECOND };
+    console.log("PROMISE DONE"); // THIS MESSAGE SHOWS SECOND.
+};

-const constPromiseObject = new Promise(functionExecutor).then(functionHandleResult);
+new Promise(functionExecutor).then(functionHandleResult);

-console.log("END OF THE CODE."); // THIS MESSAGE SHOWS FIRST
+console.log("END OF THE CODE"); // THIS MESSAGE SHOWS FIRST.
 ```

-If you run it, you see "END OF THE CODE." first, and then "PROMISE DONE.".
+If you run it, you see "END OF THE CODE" first, and then "PROMISE DONE".
 That’s strange, because the promise is definitely done from the beginning.
-Why did the .then trigger afterwards?
+Why did the `.then` trigger afterwards?
 What’s going on?
+This strange behavior is due to the microtask queue that we will study next.

 ## MICROTASKS QUEUE

 Asynchronous tasks need proper management.
 For that, Javascript uses an internal queue referred to as the **microtask queue**.
 Here is how it works...
 When a promise is ready, its handlers are put into the microtask queue (they are not executed yet).
 When the JavaScript engine becomes free from the current code, it takes a task from the queue and executes it.

-That’s why "END OF THE CODE." in the example above shows first.
+That’s why "END OF THE CODE" in the example above shows first.

 If there’s a chain with multiple `.then`, then every one of them is executed asynchronously.
 That is, it first gets queued, then executed when the current code is complete and previously queued handlers are finished.